esong165/cse110-w21-group25/specs/adrs/030221-Changing-Icons-When-Selected.md

-# Changing Color When Selected
+# Changing Icon When Selected

 ## Context and Problem Statement